How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 • Reduces team churn: Agent burnout is a drain on resources.
 An empathetic model empowers agents to actually help people, raising job satisfaction and lowering churn.

-Conclusion: Empathy is your competitive advantage
+Empathy is your competitive advantage

 It is time to stop seeing empathy as a drag on performance.